 Normally, prospects will share their contact details with you only in exchange for something of value.
 This “value item” is sometimes referred to as a “bait piece”, using a fishing analogy, because it’s free (or at least very cheap – like $1 cheap), tempting & easily obtained.
 And just like the fish, the idea is that your prospect will then be “hooked” on you & your information so badly, they’ll want more of it!

-Lead Capture allows you to start using permission-based marketing to email, call or even mail your prospects with your marketing materials.
-Ideally these will largely be educational pieces… or education-based marketing materials.
+Lead Capture allows you to start using permission-based marketing to?email,?call or even mail your prospects with your marketing.

 The truth is, not everyone who visits your store is going to be in a “buy now” frame of mind.
 Lead Capture allows you to stay in touch with those folks and build trust, keeping yourself front of mind until their need is such that you’re the obvious choice for them.